 1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

-I'm not a market timer, but a disciplined long-term income growth investors.
-Thus I ignore the market's short-term volatility and buy on a steady schedule each week.
+I'm not a market timer, but a disciplined long-term income growth investor.
+Thus, I ignore the market's short-term volatility and buy on a steady schedule each week.

 This week's Friday buys (representing 1.5% of my investable capital) will be either 3M or Bank of Montreal.

-3M is a 10/11 SWAN quality dividend king with a 4.5% yield is the highest it's been in 25 years.
+3M is a 10/11 SWAN quality dividend king with a 4.5% yield, the highest it's been in 25 years.
 It's 24% undervalued and a potentially strong buy.

 Bank of Montreal is the 34th safest bank in the world by credit rating, yields 7%, and hasn't cut its dividend since 1829.
 It's about 45% undervalued and an anti-bubble/ultra value buy with 25% CAGR consensus total return potential through 2022.